Bee-Vectoring

 This system also allows control over light, temperature, water, and CO2, which results in healthier yields.
 This approach uses 70% less water and requires less labor due to robot assistance.
 Vertical farming reduces transport and emissions, making it a sustainable choice for year-round crop production in urban areas.

-Cloud computing is now playing an integral role in modern farming, and shaping the future of agricultural technologies.
-This tech helps farms to handle tools, manage lots of data, and prediction models all in one place.
-Which helps them to take important decisions regarding farming practices and business.
+Cloud computing is now playing an integral role in modern farming and shaping the future of new technologies in agriculture.
+This technology helps farms handle tools, manage lots of data, and develop prediction models all in one place.
+Which helps them make important decisions regarding farming practices and business.

 Cloud-Computing

 New livestock technologies are changing how farmers care for animals and run their farms.
-These technologies use data to help farmers make better decisions and make farming more efficient.
-Some new ideas for improving livestock farming include Automated dairy systems, milk cows without people, and sensors being used to check the milk quality.
+This new technology in agriculture uses data to help farmers make better decisions and make farming more efficient.
+Some new ideas for improving livestock farming include automated dairy systems, milk cows without people, and sensors being used to check the milk quality.
 Automatic cleaning machines keep the farm clean and help prevent diseases.

 Livestock-Farming-Technology

-Another innovative tech is Armenta’s non-antibiotic treatment which uses sound waves to fight cow sickness and helps in saving money.
+Another innovative technology is Armenta’s non-antibiotic treatment, which uses sound waves to fight cow sickness and helps save money.
 Automatic feeders give animals the right food in the right amounts.
 Faromatics uses robots and smart technology for animals’ welfare and efficient productivity.

 Letting machines move freely on farmland can damage the soil.
 A farmer named Robert found a solution.
 He used RTK technology to manage machine movement.
 This technology is very accurate, surpassing regular GPS.
 It guides machines along the correct path, enhancing soil health and increasing farming efficiency.
 This example highlights the positive impact of technology in agriculture.